-This command essentially removes the standby configuration from the Kubernetes cluster's DCS, which triggers the promotion of the current standby leader to a primary PostgreSQL instance.
+The standby can be promoted once the primary is inactive, e.g., is either shutdown or failing.
+This process essentially removes the standby configuration from the Kubernetes cluster's DCS, which triggers the promotion of the current standby leader to a primary PostgreSQL instance.
 You can view this promotion in the PostgreSQL standby leader's (soon to be active leader's) logs.